-All moneys in any of the funds and accounts established pursuant to Metropolitan's water revenue or general obligation-revenue bond resolutions are invested by the Treasurer in accordance with Metropolitan's Statement of Investment Policy.
+All moneys in any of the funds and accounts established pursuant to Metropolitan's water revenue or general obligation bond resolutions are invested by the Treasurer in accordance with Metropolitan's Statement of Investment Policy.
 All Metropolitan funds available for investment are currently invested in United States Treasury and agency securities, commercial paper, negotiable certificates of deposit, banker's acceptances, corporate notes, municipal bonds, asset-backed, mortgage-backed securities and the California Local Agency Investment Fund ("LAIF").
 The LAIF is a voluntary program created by statute as an investment alternative for California's local governments and special districts.
 LAIF permits such local agencies to participate in an investment portfolio, which invests billions of dollars, using the investment expertise of the State Treasurer's Office.

 The Statement of Investment Policy provides that in managing Metropolitan's investments, the primary objective shall be to safeguard the principal of the invested funds.
 The secondary objective shall be to meet all liquidity requirements and the third objective shall be to achieve a return on the invested funds.

 Although the Statement of Investment Policy permits investments in some asset-backed securities, the portfolio does not include any of the special investment vehicles related to sub-prime mortgages.
 The Statement of Investment Policy allows Metropolitan to exceed the portfolio and single issuer limits for purchases of California local agency securities when purchasing Metropolitan tendered bonds in conjunction with its self-liquidity program.
 See "METROPOLITAN EXPENDITURES-Variable Rate and Swap Obligations" in this Appendix A. Metropolitan's current investments comply with the Statement of Investment Policy.

-As of March 31, September 30, 2014, the total market value (cash-basis) of all Metropolitan funds was \$1.381.37 billion, including bond reserves of \$118.483.8 million.
+As of September 30, December 31, 2014, the total market value (cash-basis) of all Metropolitan funds was \$1.371.58 billion, including bond reserves of \$83.884.5 million.
 The market value of Metropolitan's investment portfolio is subject to market fluctuation and volatility and general economic conditions.
-In fiscal year 2012-13,2013-14, Metropolitan's earnings on investments, including adjustments for gains and losses and premiums and discounts, including construction account and trust fund earnings, on a cash basis (unaudited) were \$11.715.7 million.
-In fiscal year 2011-12,2012-13, Metropolitan's earnings on investments, on a cash basis (unaudited) were \$17.89.4 million.
-In fiscal year 2010-11,2011-12, Metropolitan's earnings on investments, on a cash basis (unaudited) were \$20.013.9 million.
-Over the three years ended March-31,September 30, 2014, the market value of the month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) averaged approximately \$1.01.1 billion.
-The minimum month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) during such period was approximately \$811.8829.5 million on AugustJuly 31, 2011.2012.
+In fiscal year 2013-14, Metropolitan's earnings on investments, including adjustments for gains and losses and premiums and discounts, including construction account and trust fund earnings, on a cash basis (unaudited) were \$15.7 million.
+In fiscal year 2012-13, Metropolitan's earnings on investments, on a cash basis (unaudited) were \$9.4 million.
+In fiscal year 2011-12, Metropolitan's earnings on investments, on a cash basis (unaudited) were \$13.9 million.
+Over the three years ended September 30, December 31, 2014, the market value of the month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) averaged approximately \$1.1 billion.
+The minimum month-end balance of Metropolitan's investment portfolio (excluding bond reserve funds) during such period was approximately \$829.5 million on July 31, 2012.
 See Footnote 3 to Metropolitan's audited financial statements in Appendix B for additional information on the investment portfolio.

 Metropolitan's regulations require that (1) the Treasurer provide an annual Statement of Investment Policy for approval by Metropolitan's Board, (2) the Treasurer provide a monthly investment report to the Board and the General Manager showing by fund the description, maturity date, yield, par, cost and current market value of each security, and (3) the General Counsel review as to eligibility the securities invested in by the Treasurer for that month and report his or her determinations to the Board.
-The Board approved the Statement of Investment Policy for fiscal year 20132014-1415 on June 11, 2013-10, 2014.
+The Board approved the Statement of Investment Policy for fiscal year 2014-15 on June 10, 2014.